sfawcett123/sfawcett123.github.io/_posts/2023-04-24-Foundations.md

 2. Use an old gaming chair.

 I went with using a gaming chair, removing the swivel base and mounting it using steel supports to my bedframe.
 This allows me to get started, and is fairly future proof as I can remove it and replace it later.

+## Dimensions
+Worrking with some initial Dimensions from this page https://forum.dcs.world/topic/314581-cockpit-dimensions-from-a-real-f-4-phantom/